 If we process your information outside of the EU in this way, we will take steps to ensure that appropriate security measures are taken with the aim of ensuring that your privacy rights continue to be protected as outlined in this Policy.

 By submitting your personal data, you’re agreeing to this transfer, storing or processing of your data.

-We may use automated decision systems once your loan application is submitted to us.
-This is done in an effort to ensure that we are able to assess your eligibility for a loan against our panel of lenders criteria and ultimately provide you with the loan options available for you to consider.
+We may use automated decision systems once your loan or credit card application is submitted to us.
+This is done in an effort to ensure that we are able to assess your eligibility for a loan or credit card against our panel of lenders criteria and ultimately provide you with the options available for you to consider.

 Your principal rights under data protection law are:

 12.3 the right to erasure where records are no longer required

 12.4 the right to object to Processing where this use is based on our legitimate interests

 12.6 the right to complain to a supervisory authority